tarof429/stuckathome/vue/VueBasicsAndCoreConcepts.md

 });
 ```

-4. One key option we can set is data.
+4. Vue makes it easy to display data.
 Below, we declare the `data` option to be a function.
-This function must return an object that is a key-value pair.
+This function must return an object (sometimes referred to as a property) that is a key-value pair.
 The key-value pair may be any type, such as string, integer, boolean, or even array.

 ```javascript
 const app = Vue.createApp({